-Many people think a well-planted outdoor space requires high maintenance.
+Many people think a well-planned outdoor space requires high maintenance.
 Many think plain ‘ol sod is the cheapest and easiest way to go.
 This is simply not the case.

 Q. What are your favorite plants for Florida landscaping?

-My favorite plants are the native and Florida-friendly plants.
-These are the plants which compliment our outdoor spaces and endure the test of time; the best hosts for our wildlife.
-These are the plants which better survive drought, provide aesthetic beauty, and require less maintenance.
-Because every site and every client are unique, we are lucky to have many great choices available.
+My favorite plants are native and Florida-friendly plants.
+These are the plants that compliment our outdoor spaces and endure the test of time; the best hosts for our wildlife.
+These are the plants that better survive drought, provide aesthetic beauty, and require less maintenance.
+Because every site and every client is unique, we are lucky to have many great choices available.
 Ultimately, choosing the right plant for the right space makes a plant my favorite.

 Q. How long have you been involved in landscape design?

 I have been planning and creating exterior living environments for thirty years; twenty of those years I worked as an independent contractor wearing all the hats.
 I would provide the designs, coordinate the installations, hire my own help, operate my own Bobcat, and maintain the office.
 All of my work came to me by word of mouth; this is the greatest of compliments.
 Now my focus is strictly on design work with Jonathan Mitchell of LawnMore carrying out the installations.